yusufozturk/panther/docs/gitbook/operations/runbooks.md

  * Failed events will go into the `panther-input-data-notifications-queue-dlq`.
 When the system has recovered they should be
  * re-queued to the `panther-input-data-notifications-queue` using the Panther tool `requeue`.
  * There is the possibility of duplicate data ingested if the failures had partial results.

+## panther-message-forwarder
+This Lambda pulls data from user configured SQS sources and pushes them to Panther for further processing.
+ Failure Impact
+ Panther will stop processing data from SQS sources.

 ## panther-metrics-api
 The `panther-metrics-api` lambda handles requests for metric data by properly translating